"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 Pearlman & Associates · Licensed LCSW Therapists · Since 2005

-Trauma & PTSD Therapy in St. Louis | Expert Care for Real Healing
+Trauma & PTSD Therapy in St. Louis, MO | Compassionate, Evidence-Based Recovery

 Post-Traumatic Stress Disorder (PTSD) develops when the nervous system becomes overwhelmed by a traumatic experience and struggles to process it fully.
 The brain essentially stays in survival mode long after the danger has passed.
-Without proper support, PTSD and trauma responses more broadly can quietly reshape your relationships, your work, and your sense of who you are.
+Without proper support, PTSD and trauma responses can quietly reshape your relationships, your work, and your sense of who you are.

 – Peter A. Levine, Ph.D., trauma researcher and author Waking the Tiger